-Software of field devices and signal-processing devices with digital electronics NAMUR NE 80 The application of the pressure equipment directive to process control devices NAMUR NE 105 Specifications for integrating fieldbus devices in engineering tools for field devices NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications NAMUR NE 132 Coriolis mass meter NACE MR0103 Materials resistant to sulfide stress cracking in corrosive petroleum refining environments.
-NACE MR0175/ISO 15156-1 Materials for use in H2S-containing Environments in Oil and Gas Production.
-16.14 Application packages Many different application packages are available to enhance the functionality of the device.
+NAMUR NE 105 Specifications for integrating fieldbus devices in engineering tools for field devices NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications NAMUR NE 132 Coriolis mass meter 16.13 Application packages Many different application packages are available to enhance the functionality of the device.
 Such packages might be needed to address safety aspects or specific application requirements.
 The application packages can be ordered with the device or subsequently from Endress+Hauser.
 Detailed information on the order code in question is available from your local Endress+Hauser sales center or on the product page of the Endress+Hauser website: www.endress.com.
-Detailed information on the application packages: I Special Documentation for the device $\rightarrow \cong 249$ Diagnostic functionality Order code for "Application package", option EA "Extended HistoROM" Comprises extended functions concerning the event log and the activation of the measured value memory.
+Detailed information on the application packages: Special Documentation for the device $\rightarrow \cong 229$ Diagnostic functionality Order code for "Application package", option EA "Extended HistoROM" Comprises extended functions concerning the event log and the activation of the measured value memory.
 Event log: Memory volume is extended from 20 message entries (standard version) to up to 100 entries.
-Data logging (line recorder): • Memory capacity for up to 1000 measured values is activated. • 250 measured values can be output via each of the 4 memory channels.
-The recording interval can be defined and configured by the user. • Measured value logs can be accessed via the local display or operating tool e.g. FieldCare, DeviceCare or Web server.
+Data logging (line recorder): Memory capacity for up to 1000 measured values is activated.
+250 measured values can be output via each of the 4 memory channels.
+The recording interval can be defined and configured by the user.
+Measured value logs can be accessed via the local display or operating tool e.g. FieldCare, DeviceCare or Web server.
 For detailed information, see the Operating Instructions for the device.
-Order code for "Application package", option EB "Heartbeat Verification + Monitoring" Heartbeat Technology

-Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment". • Functional testing in the installed state without interrupting the process. • Traceable verification results on request, including a report.
+Heartbeat Technology Order code for "Application package", option EB "Heartbeat Verification + Monitoring" Heartbeat Verification Meets the requirement for traceable verification to DIN ISO 9001:2008 Chapter 7.6 a) "Control of monitoring and measuring equipment".
+Functional testing in the installed state without interrupting the process.
+Traceable verification results on request, including a report.
 Simple testing process via local operation or other operating interfaces.
-Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications. • Extension of calibration intervals according to operator's risk assessment.
+Clear measuring point assessment (pass/fail) with high test coverage within the framework of manufacturer specifications.
+Extension of calibration intervals according to operator's risk assessment.

 Heartbeat Monitoring Continuously supplies data, which are characteristic of the measuring principle, to an external condition monitoring system for the purpose of preventive maintenance or process analysis.
 These data enable the operator to: Draw conclusions - using these data and other information - about the impact the process influences (e.g. corrosion, abrasion, formation of buildup etc.) have on measuring performance over time.
 Schedule servicing in time.
 Monitor the process or product quality, e.g. gas pockets.
 For detailed information, see the Special Documentation for the device.
 Concentration Order code for "Application package", option ED "Concentration" measurement Calculation and outputting of fluid concentrations.
-The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.). - Common or user-defined units (°Brix, °Plato, % mass, % volume, mol/l etc.) for standard applications.
+The measured density is converted to the concentration of a substance of a binary mixture using the "Concentration" application package: Choice of predefined fluids (e.g. various sugar solutions, acids, alkalis, salts, ethanol etc.).
+Common or user-defined units ("Brix, "Plato, % mass, % volume, mol/l etc.) for standard applications.
 Concentration calculation from user-defined tables.
 For detailed information, see the Special Documentation for the device.
 Special density Order code for "Application package", option EE "Special density" Many applications use density as a key measured value for monitoring quality or controlling processes.
 The device measures the density of the fluid as standard and makes this value available to the control system.
 The "Special Density" application package offers high-precision density measurement over a wide density and temperature range particularly for applications subject to varying process conditions.
 For detailed information, see the Operating Instructions for the device.
-Petroleum Order code for "Application package", option EJ "Petroleum" The most important parameters for the Oil & Gas Industry can be calculated and displayed with this application package.
+16.14 Accessories Overview of accessories available for order $\rightarrow \square$ 196